kulikov-dev/LeetCodeNet/README.md

 ## LeetCodeNet
-LeetCode problems with detailed explanations and different easy-understandable solutions.
+LeetCode problems with clean code, detailed explanations and different easy-understandable solutions.
 All problems are grouped by patterns, so you can train in solving of specific type of problems.

 ### Level: Easy